Homie-Ai-project/homie_orchestrator/docs/rauc-integration.md

 # RAUC Integration Guide

-This guide explains how to integrate the Homei Orchestrator with RAUC (Robust Auto-Update Client) for reliable A/B system updates on Jetson Nano.
+This guide explains how to integrate the Homie Orchestrator with RAUC (Robust Auto-Update Client) for reliable A/B system updates on Jetson Nano.

 ## Overview